wsor4035/dev.luanti.org/content/about/history/mapgen-evolution.md

 This mapgen was introduced in Minetest 0.4.6 by proller and contained many experimental features.
 It is based on v6.
 Major new features included floating islands at Y=500 and above, rare huge caves, and a more extreme terrain near the world boundaries in form of larger biomes, higher mountains and deeper oceans.
 It has been removed in version 0.4.10 because it was considered to be of low quality.

-*   *Most of the surface in the indev mapgen is almost indentical to v6 (Minetest 0.4.9)*
+*   *Most of the surface in the indev mapgen is almost identical to v6 (Minetest 0.4.9)*
     [![](/images/mapgen/Mapgen_indev_spawn.jpg)](/images/mapgen/Mapgen_indev_spawn.jpg)

 *   *Floating islands in indev mapgen, Minetest 0.4.9*